Bermuda Grass Control: How to Maintain Bermuda Grass Yearly

 Aerate Turf

-Once the frost is completely gone and your turf is completely out of dormancy (usually in the last two weeks of April) you will aerate your turf.
+Once the frost is completely gone and your turf is out of dormancy (usually in the last two weeks of April), you will aerate it.

-Aeration is making holes in the soil to allow air, water, and nutrients to reach the bermuda grass roots and relieve soil compaction.
+Aeration involves drilling holes in the soil to allow air, water, and nutrients to reach the Bermuda grassroots and relieve soil compaction.

 Ideally, you will want to use an aeration machine for your turf, but you can also walk around your lawn with an aerator sandal.
-Lawn aerator sandals are a type of shoe with spikes at the bottom that pokes holes into your grass as you walk.
-This method is more cost efficient and easy to use.
+Lawn aerator sandals are a type of shoe with spikes at the bottom that poke holes into your grass as you walk.
+This method is more cost-efficient and easy to use.

 Step 6: Apply Insecticide Product in May